zhihanyang2022/off-policy-continuous-control/README.md

+Best practice is to generate one video for the first run.

+To use certain functionalities, you would have to put files in place in certain ways in certain directories

+There are muliple ways of tracking stats that happen simultaneously, each with its own purpose.
+- csv logging: it might be tricky to download stats from wandb and log locally; so instead this stores the basic performance stats if you want to plot them yourself with higher quality and more customization

 This repo does not take care of plotting results or visualizing policies.
 Plotting is done directly through wandb.
 Visualizing policies require you to first download trained policies and use a different repository.
-Doing so ensures that this repo is as clean as possible for modifcation / adding new algorithms.
+Doing so ensures that this repo is as clean as possible for training algorithms.
+New algorithms of the same nature should also be easily added.

 Add this to your bashrc or bash_profile and source it.